zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 reserved for possible future types of storage request.

-The Ping ID is generated as in the onion: it is the SHA256 hash of some

-The nodes returned are those closest to the Data Public Key known by the responding node, as in the case of a Nodes Response. per-node secret bytes, the current time rounded to 20s, the data public key in the request, and the requester's DHT public key and IP/Port.
+The Ping ID is generated as in the onion: it is the SHA256 hash of some per-node secret bytes, the current time rounded to 20s, the data public key in the request, and the requester's DHT public key and IP/Port.
 In the case that the request is received as a relayed packet (see below), this IP/Port is the